 The 100th anniversary of the Lake Washington Ship Canal is coming fast, so I’d better finish my stroll along the ship canal trail today.
 My friend Bill, a fan of safe streets for bicycling and walking, joins me.
 He hunkered for decades for the completion of the trail under the Ballard Bridge and across the railroad tracks to Fishermen’s Terminal, where we’ll end up.

 Our canal never saw a mule named Sal; it’s nowhere near 15 miles long; but it sure has low bridges just like the Erie Canal.

-The tragic event at Seattle Pacific University astounded Queen Anne residents, the Christian university maintains a generally quiet and peaceful place in the community’s mind.
-The school’s low profile hides the fact that it is one of Seattle’s oldest institutions of higher learning.
+The tragic event at Seattle Pacific University astounded Queen Anne residents.
+The Christian university maintains a generally quiet and peaceful place in the community’s mind.
+The school’s low profile hides the fact that it is one of Seattle’s oldest institutions of higher learning — established in 1891.
 SPU is typical of so many seminaries associated with a church and established for the elementary education of congregation children.
 In fact, Nils Peterson, a member of the Free Methodist Church with which the university is still associated, donated the land for the school as a place for his children.
-Today Peterson’s farm which originally tumbled down the northern side of Queen Anne is mostly intact and now known as Mount Pleasant Cemetery. …Continue reading “Shooting at SPU, Ross and the Streetcar Barn”→
+Today Peterson’s farm, which originally tumbled down the northern side of Queen Anne, is mostly intact and now known as Mount Pleasant Cemetery. …Continue reading “Shooting at SPU, Ross and the Streetcar Barn”→